Skylar Mays: Portland Trail Blazers (2023–2024)

 On March 30, 2023, Mays signed a 10-day contract with the Portland Trail Blazers and on October 1, he signed a two-way contract with them.
 After a strong showing in an overtime loss to the Sacramento Kings on November 9 in which Mays scored 18 points and had 11 assists in 37 minutes off the bench he started 5 games for the injury depleted Trail Blazers in which he averaged 12 points and 8.2 assists per game.
 On November 12, he signed a standard contract with Portland.
 On January 6, 2024, he was waived by Portland.

 Los Angeles / South Bay Lakers (2024)

 On January 8, 2024, Mays signed a two-way contract with the Los Angeles Lakers.

 On September 25, 2024, Mays signed with the Minnesota Timberwolves, but was waived on October 15.

 Fenerbahçe Beko (2024–2025)

 On October 18, 2024, Mays signed with Fenerbahçe Beko until the end of the season.
 On January 31, 2025, Mays was released by the Turkish powerhouse.

 Iowa Wolves (2025)

 On February 5, 2025, Mays signed with Iowa Wolves of the NBA G League.

-KK Budućnost (2025–present)
+KK Budućnost (2025–2026)

 On July 31, 2025, Mays signed with KK Budućnost of the Montenegrin Prva A Liga.

+South East Melbourne Phoenix (2026–present)

+On July 28, 2026, Mays signed with the South East Melbourne Phoenix of the Australian National Basketball League (NBL) for the 2026–27 season.